Updated on March 5, 2021 by Asher Fergusson

 1. When is the best time to travel to the Ukraine?

 Ukraine experiences four distinct seasons, each of which offers its own unique advantages.
 The hot and humid summer months (June to August) see scores of domestic tourists descend on beach resorts such as Odessa.
 As a result, the Black Sea adopts a happy-go-lucky party vibe, and the cities become mostly void of locals.
 Despite the high rainfall, summer is high season so you can expect to have to share the sites with plenty of other travelers.
+Be sure to check current Ukraine travel advisories before you go.

 Spring (September to November) and fall (March to May) are excellent times to visit, as the temperatures are much more manageable and the tourist crowds far thinner.
 The fall receives an abundance of rainfall while the spring is luscious and green.
 Ukrainian winters (December to February) are harsh; few travelers are foolhardy enough to visit at this frigid time of year.
 The seaside resorts shut down completely as they become enveloped in snow, before a smattering of ski resorts open up on their place.